 - Thermocouple conditioning circuit: thermocouples are finicky devices, and need special circuitry to convert their low-level output into signals that the data acquisition device can read.
 This handy “breakout board” and tutorials from Adafruit makes it easy.

 - Thermocouple, Type K: the temperature sensor.
-Since the thermocouple is not immersed in something I’m going to eat, I’m using an unshrouded model (like this one at Sears, or this one at Adafruit).
-(Note: if you’re looking for simpler temperature sensing hardware, consider the DS18B20 sensor that Adafruit sells.)
+Since the thermocouple is not immersed in something I’m going to eat, I’m using an unshrouded model (like this thermocouple at Adafruit).
+(Note: if you’re looking for simpler temperature sensing hardware, consider the DS18B20 sensor or the TMP36 at Adafruit.)

 - Basic proto shield: for connecting the thermocouple circuit and other items to the Arduino in a more robust and permanent way than with a terminal block or breadboard.